wearefuturegov/essex-intranet-2.0/docs/documentation/install/install-the-kit.md

 * `cd [name of directory]`  = change to [name of directory]
 * `cd ~`  = go to your home directory
 * `ls` = list all the folders and files in a directory
-* `pwd` = print working directory tells you what directory you’re in
+* `pwd` = print working directory tells you what directory you're in
 * press up and down on the keyboard to go through previous commands
 * `npm start`  = start the Prototype Kit (you need to be in your prototype folder)